tirem/HXUI/README.md

         * `/addon load xiui`
     * Save this file.
 XIUI should automatically load when you start Final Fantasy XI.

+***UPGRADING FROM HXUI***

+This addon was recently renamed from HXUI to XIUI.
+Your settings will be automatically migrated on first load.

+1. Download the latest XIUI release
+2. Delete your old `HXUI` folder from your addons directory
+3. Extract the new `XIUI` folder into your addons directory
+4. Load the addon with `/addon load xiui`

+You'll see a message in chat confirming the migration: `[XIUI] Successfully migrated settings from HXUI.`

 ***UPDATING NOTES***

-1) This addon has been recently renamed from HXUI to XIUI.
-If you are upgrading from HXUI and would like to keep your old config from before please rename the folder "hxui" in game/config/addons/ to "xiui"
-2) It is recommended to delete the "XIUI" folder in game/addons before upgrading to a new version as asset directories may change during development
+It is recommended to delete the `XIUI` folder in your addons directory before upgrading to a new version, as asset directories may change during development.